naturalis/cwl-master-project/gff2gtf/README.md

     - Outputs `*.txt` in workflow.
 - `grep2.cwl`
     - Excludes all gene IDs that have a matching line in `*.txt` (from `sort.cwl`).
-    - Modify `filtere_gene_list` in YAML file to specify output GTF file name.
+    - Modify `filtered_gene_list` in YAML file to specify output GTF file name.
     - Outputs `*.gtf` in workflow.